bhushanpotdar19/shivray-group-project-1-icp-7/README.md

 Welcome to Shivraya
 this is the chhatrapati shivaji maharaj page .it is made with HTML and css.
 ## It includes-
-- list bbook
+- list book
 - list events
 - list forts
 - list frames
 - list gallery
 - list shop
-- liststatue
+- list statue

 ## How to Contribute
 1.list Fork this repository to your GitHub account.